Koongrizzly/FrameVision/README.md

 Keeping FrameVision up to date is **super easy** — just use one of the included updater tools!
 Choose the updater based on whether you want to **keep personal files** or **fully reset** to the latest version.
+**How to use:**
+1. Back up any personal files, edits or custom scripts you don’t want deleted.
+2. Place the updaters in the **FrameVision root folder**.
+3. Double-click to run.

 ---